suraj9741/suraj9741/README.md

 - 👋 Hi, I’m @suraj9741
-- 👀 I’m interested in Machine Lerning, Data Science
+- 👀 I’m interested in DevOps
+- 📫 I,m Working in DevOps
-- 🌱 I’m currently learning Machine Lerning, Data Science
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Machine Lerning, Data Science
+- 💞️ I’m looking to collaborate on DevOps
 - 📫 How to reach me Mail : surajjadhav9741@gmail.com

 <!---